pedrovmc/contactapp/README.md

 - 🍎 **Cupertino Components** — Beautiful and high-fidelity widgets for current iOS design language;
 - 📷 **Câmera Integrated** — Change your contacts image and crop/resize them (only in android for now);

+Note: Maps not yet integrated with the app.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.